blucreative/dlr-arma3/docs/about_the_unit/qualifications.md

 ### RadOps / Forward Observer Module
 - Has a correctly configured Arsenal loadout that complies with standard equipment guidelines
-- Knows how to configure and handle an AN/PRC 177F radio
+- Knows how to configure and handle an TFAR radio
 - Understands how to overcome terrain interference and provide actionable feedback to platoon leadership in order to maintain communications in hostile environments
-- Understands the full configuration of all radios used within an infantry platoon and can assist other personnel with issues or interference encountered
-- Knows how to operate in a limited radio environment including how to communicate using radio relays from other callsigns and time spaced check-ins
 - Is able to provide a configured radio connection on the company net, monitor it for communications relevant to the platoon leader and keep him informed of developments on the Network
-- Knows how to provide the platoon leader with the radio handset from his 177F radio
 - Understands the guidelines for employment of Indirect Fire
 - Is able to correctly call for artillery fire and provide adjustments as a forward observer
 - Is proficient in all formalized reports and requests used on radio networks.
 - Understands how to call for a MEDEVAC, mark a necessary LZ and coordinate with the Platoon Medics to facilitate the transportation of the casualty
 - Knows how to organize a rotary extract by coordinating with Aviation and marking a suitable LZ.
-- Understand how to use the Kestrel to make a landing site assessment for an airframe

 ### Infantry Medic Module
 - Has a correctly configured Arsenal loadout that complies with standard equipment guidelines